aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

-# GH Systems: Truth Verification for Post-AGI Intelligence
+# GH Systems: Chain-Agnostic Oracle for Intelligence Verification
-**The UMA Oracle for Intelligence Verification**
+**Truth Verification for Post-AGI Intelligence — Works with Bitcoin, Ethereum, Polygon, Arbitrum, or Your Preferred Blockchain**

 ---